 "A visual image is picked up by the retina and is transmitted to the visual center of the brain in the occipital lobe.
 From there the image is sent to two locations in the brain.
 On the one hand, it goes to the higher levels of the cerebral cortex which is the seat of full conscious awareness.
 There, in the frontal lobes, the image is available to be recognized, analyzed, input into a decision process and acted upon as the person considers appropriate.
 Let's call this "the slow track," because full recognition of the meaning of a visual image, analyzing what it represents, deciding what to do and then doing it takes time.
 Some psychologists also refer to this mental process as System II cognition.
 If you used System II cognition in critical situations like a skid, you wouldn't have enough time to finish processing the OODA Loop before your car went over the cliff.

-Normal training methods such and learning the next killer commando ninja magic bullet techniques and all this other cool stuff cannot bypass this process.
+Traditional training methods cannot bypass this process.
 They require tons of follow up training to build these skillsets.
 It's training time you will probably never get.
 That is the reality of the situation.
 So we need to think outside the box and come up with something different because normal methods simply do not get the job done in the alloted time that you need it.
 So how do we bypass System II Cognition and get what we need?
 Well, we access System I Cognition instead.
 Here once again is an excerpt from the above mentioned article.

 Fortunately, there's a second track, which we'll call "the fast track," or System I Cognition.
 In this system, the image is also sent to a lower, pre-conscious region of the brain, which is the amygdala.
 This area of the brain stores visual memory and performs other mental operations as well.
 The visual image is compared here on a pre-conscious level at incredible speed with many thousands of images that are stored in memory.
 Let's call each image a "frame" which is a term that Dr. Erving Goffman used in his book Frame Analysis to describe specific, cognitively-bounded sets of environmental conditions.
 I like to use the word "frame" here because the memory probably contains more than just visual information.
 There may be sound, kinesthetic, tactile, olfactory or other sensory information that also helps complement the visual image contained within the frame – fortunately, the fast and slow tracks are usually complimentary, one focusing on insight, the other on action.
 Together they produce a synergistic effect that enhances the actor's chances of survival.